howonlee/mertonon/docs/v0_2_roadmap.md

 - [ ] Authn validation test
 - [ ] Email them peeps - 0 / 33, copy to next day

-- [ ] Redo usage only, whack it into softwareland
 - [ ] Yakshave crm thingy
 - [ ] Change stuff for site.clj in other repo (manual-like)
 - [ ] Just uploader for site.clj in other repo